EU solar panel inquiry draws warning from China

 Western solar firms have been at odds with their Chinese counterparts for years, alleging that they receive lavish credit lines to offer modules at lower prices.

-The German solar company Q-Cells became the most prominent EU victim of an increasingly competitive market, filing for insolvency in April.
-At least two U.S. firms have also filed for bankruptcy in the past two years in the face of intense Chinese competition.
+German solar company Q-Cells became the most prominent EU victim of an increasingly competitive market, filing for insolvency in April.

 However, some European solar companies such as those that install panels say Europe should welcome Chinese imports because they make solar power more affordable and are essential for the 27-member bloc to achieve its goal of having 20 percent of energy from renewables by 2020.

 Their alliance, AFASE, called on the Commission to uphold free trade to secure jobs and support industry growth.
-It said there was a warned of the growing danger of a trade war between Europe and China.
+It warned of the growing danger of a trade war between Europe and China.

-SolarWorld's alliance, EU ProSun, says panel prices dropped by 75 percent from 2008 to 2011 as the Chinese ramped up capacity from almost zero in 2004 until it more than covered global demand for panels last year.
-It argues prices will still fall, albeit more steadily, if duties are set.
+SolarWorld's alliance, EU ProSun, says panel prices dropped by 75 percent from 2008 to 2011 as the Chinese ramped up capacity from almost zero in 2004 to more than global demand for panels last year.
+It argues prices will still fall, albeit more steadily, if duties are set

-It says China's only production advantage is the cost of labor, which typically makes up some 10 percent of the cost of producing a panel.
+It says China's only production advantage is the cost of labour, which typically makes up some 10 percent of the cost of producing a panel.

 "If you don't care about profits you can charge what you like," EU ProSun President Milan Nitzschke told Reuters.
 "Maybe the installers are concerned, but without EU measures we would see a Chinese monopoly and monopoly prices."

 The Commission will send questionnaires to the Chinese exporters as well as to EU producers and importers and make a recommendation to EU members.
-Any duties must be imposed within 15 months of the opening of the investigation and are generally kept in place for five years.
+They have within 15 months of the opening of the investigation to impose any duties, which are generally in place five years.

 (Reporting by Philip Blenkinsop in Brussels; Additional reporting by Chris Buckley in Beijing; Editing by Robert Birsel and Hans-Juergen Peters)